 If that's your setup, though, then the process is pretty simple.
 You just need the camera itself (preferably on a mount), a firmware update, a USB-C cable and the new GoPro Webcam Desktop Utility software.

 It works with all of the major video conferencing apps too, including Zoom, Google Meet and Skype and Microsoft Teams, plus you can use it for the likes of Twitch via the free Open Broadcaster Software (OBS).

 For detailed instructions on how to install the software and set up your GoPro as a webcam, head to the official instructions page.

 How to use your Nikon camera as a webcam

-So far, Nikon hasn't released any updated software to let you use your camera as a webcam without needing additional hardware.
-When we did approach Nikon for some advice on how to do this, though, it kindly sent us some detailed tips from Neil Freeman, Training Manager at the Nikon School.
+When we initially approached Nikon for some advice on how to use its cameras as webcams, it kindly sent us some detailed tips from Neil Freeman, Training Manager at the Nikon School.